formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

 }
 ```

-The strawman also makes mention of built-in formatters for integers, floating
-point numbers and strings.
-These built in formatters are not in this
-implementation, but you may provide formatters as user defined methods as a
-third parameter when you instantiate the IntlMessageFormatter.
+The strawman also makes mention of built-in formatters for integers, floating point numbers and strings.
+These built in formatters are not in this implementation, but you may provide formatters as user defined methods as a third parameter when you instantiate the IntlMessageFormatter.

 ### How It Works

-Messages are provided into the constructor as `Array`s or simple `String`
+Messages are provided into the constructor as an `Array` or `String` messages.
-messages.
 ```javascript
 var msg = new IntlMessageFormat(pattern, locale, [optFieldFormatters]);
 ```

-If a string is provided, it is broken up and processed into a workable `Array`.
+If a `String` is provided, it is broken up and processed into a workable `Array`.
 This means
 ```javascript
 "Welcome to ${CITY}, ${STATE}!"
 ```